Wilderness is not a luxury but a necessity of the human spirit. – Edward Abbey

 One is slightly shorter (about 1h20 walking/45 mins running) where you’ll end up in TTDI park.
 From here, you’ll get to experience KL park life in full swing – i.e. monkeys playing instead of dogs, tortoises in the lake instead of ducks, and the odd monitor lizard!

 The other longer route (about 1h40 walking/1h running) will take you to another entrance point at TTDI car park.
-You’ll end up on the concrete walking path for the last 15 minutes before exiting, where there’s a nice lookout of Bandar Utama and Mutiara Damansara.
+You’ll end up on a concrete walking path for the last 15 minutes before exiting, where there’s a nice lookout of Bandar Utama and Mutiara Damansara.
 This was my favourite route to run because it was longer.

 Start by entering the metal barriers.
 They were put up a year ago, although I’m not sure exactly why.
 However the land to the left of this path has planning permission, so it’s only a matter of time before another chunk of jungle gets wiped away.

 You may be able to hear/see the recent construction that started about 12 months ago (2018) to your right.
 Considering that condos in this borough are only around 50% occupancy, it’s sad to see greedy developers unnecessarily clear more trees in favour of concrete.

-Continue up on the stony and clay path, all the way to the sandy clearing (about 10-15mins).
+Continue up the stony and clay path, all the way to the sandy clearing (about 10-15mins).
 This bit is mainly uphill.

 After stopping at the sandy clearing for a few moments, continue straight along the path (to the right of the metal bunker).

 The path will then gently incline up and you should be able to spot monkeys from this point.